multisynq/m4u-tutorials/docs/top.md

 ## Deterministic (Advanced) Tutorials

 Multiplayer (usually) has lots of limitations.
-Need a hoarde of 5000 network-synched monsters?
+Need a hoard of 5000 network-synched monsters?
 Ouch.
 Crazy physics everywhere?
-To get the best of both worlds, you need deterministic, bit-identical computation in a model/view architecture.
+To get the best of both worlds (big synch, small traffic), you need deterministic, bit-identical computation in a model/view architecture.
 Computer science for the win!
 Why use bandwidth when you can activate identical clockwork compute on every player's machine?
 Sometimes, your net traffic is exactly zero as thousands of entities synchronously dance on all player screens.

-This Multisynq package glues all those smarts into a comfy spot where you write simple game logic code.
+This Multisynq package glues all the needed smarts into a comfy spot where you write simple game logic code.
 Nothing fancy.
-Multisynq gets that code running where it ought to be and just handles all the stuff that usually sucks: snapshots, late-joining, catchup, lag, prediction, etc. Less traffic.
+Multisynq gets that code running where it ought to be and just handles all the stuff that usually sucks: snapshots, late-joining, lag, catchup, prediction, etc. Less traffic.
 Lower costs.
+Astounding entity counts.
 Simpler code.

 The tutorials below are an introduction to Deterministic Multisynq for Unity one concept at a time.
 Start here to dive in!
 Find these tutorials in the `Tutorials` section of the navigation bar.